 C-470 Express Lanes

-    NEW: The C-470 Corridor Revised Environmental Assessment, Kipling Parkway to I-25, July 2015 was signed by the Federal Highway Administration and the Colorado Department of Transportation on July 24, 2015.
-View and comment on the document.
+NEW: The C-470 Corridor Finding of No Significant Impact (FONSI), Kipling Parkway to I-25, November 2015 was signed by the Federal Highway Administration and the Colorado Department of Transportation on November 20, 2015.
+View the document.

 The C-470 Tolled Express Lanes Segment 1 project will be constructed, managed, owned, and operated by CDOT.
 The project is supported by the C-470 Corridor Coalition and partial funding is being provided to CDOT from Douglas County.

 Funding all the scope items listed below for Segment 1 is contingent upon net proceeds from toll revenue projections, combined with RAMP funds and other revenue sources.
 The current proposed work for this project includes:

 - Adding two tolled express lanes westbound from I 25 to Colorado, one tolled express lane between Colorado and Wadsworth westbound, and one tolled express lane eastbound from Platte Canyon Road to I 25, with a desire to extend the tolled express lanes in each direction to Kipling;

 - Improving on-ramps and off-ramps to current standards (including ramp metering where appropriate), and including construction of direct-connect ramps to the westbound managed tolled lanes to accommodate traffic from I 25 northbound and southbound, and from E 470;

 - Safety and operational improvements between I-25 and Quebec;